 As Anne Baldassari has disclosed, Picasso drew inspiration for many of the portraits dating from this period from a series of photographs he took in the studio on the boulevard de Clichy during autumn 1910 and winter 1911.
 In them he and his friends Ramón Pichot, Max Jacob, Guillaume Apollinaire, Frank Burty Haviland and Daniel-Henry Kahnweiler pose seated in front of a wall on which hangs a curious hotchpotch of paintings, drawings, masks and, more significantly, various musical instruments.

 In 1912 Kahnweiler sold the painting to the Paris-based German collector Wilhelm Uhde, whose portrait Picasso had painted in 1910.
 As Uhde was a German national, during the First World War his works — like those of Kahnweiler — were confiscated and sold in a public auction at the Hôtel Drouot on 30 May 1921.
 On the occasion of this sale, in which Man with a Clarinet was acquired by an anonymous collector, André Breton had the chance to view and admire this painting, which he described as “a work of fabulous elegance.”
-In 1937 it was incorporated into the collection of the historian of Cubism Douglas Cooper, and shortly after his death, in 1982, it entered the Thyssen-Bornemisza collection.
+In 1937 it was incorporated into the collection of the historian of Cubism Douglas Cooper and in 1982 it entered the Thyssen-Bornemisza collection.